Armour/express-webpack-react-redux-typescript-boilerplate/README.md

 that's it :)

-You can also follow instructions below if you want customize it.
+You can also follow instructions below if you want to customize it.

 ### Install project dependencies